 Peclet verbose

-This instruction causes HydroGeoSphere to write Peclet number exceedance warning messages on a per species basis.
+Causes HydroGeoSphere to write Peclet number exceedance warning messages on a per species basis.
 By default, a single warning message is generated that gives the maximum computed Peclet number in each dimension for all species.

 Output peclet number